 By definition, a painkiller is any drug that helps fight pain.
-Unfortunately, most pain killers and other pharmaceuticals have damaging long term effects on the body.
-This includes long time use of over the counter pain relievers like aspirin-acetaminophen, ibuprofen, naproxen sodium and other over the counter medications.
-Adverse reactions and side effects with long time use more common than one would think.
+Unfortunately, most pain killers and other pharmaceuticals have damaging long-term effects on the body.
+This includes long-time use of over-the-counter pain relievers like aspirin-acetaminophen, ibuprofen, naproxen sodium, and other over-the-counter medications.
+Adverse reactions and side effects with long-time use more common than one would think.

-Many cases of renal diseases and failure are due to using over the counter pain relievers for extended periods.
+Many cases of renal diseases and failure are due to using over-the-counter pain relievers for extended periods.
 Most of the medications the body ingests have to filter through the kidneys and liver which are two of the main body organs.
 Because they work to filter toxins they are the two organs that are hit hard from medication overuse.
 This doesn’t include low tolerance and allergic reactions to medications that can be lethal as well.
 There is also a tendency to get addicted to certain medications particularly pain killers.

 All medical drugs also have side effects over time because your body is constantly processing chemicals that are not natural to it.
 With this said, there are alternatives available for common ailments including pain relief.
 These alternatives are not considered part of the pharmacology of the conventional western medical community or the large pharmaceutical companies in association with them.
-These type of remedies fall under the category of what is referred to as “Natural medicine.”
+These types of remedies fall under the category of what is referred to as “Natural medicine.”

 It can be safely said that almost everyone will or has experienced some sort of physical pain in their life.
-It is a fact that most of us will at some point run to the drug store for an over the counter relief for some type of pain or discomfort as well.
+It is a fact that most of us will at some point run to the drug store for an over-the-counter relief for some type of pain or discomfort as well.
 Science does not know exactly why the body reacts to painkilling medications they just know they do.

 They know that the body in pain mode either by damaged tissue or inflammation releases certain chemicals by the way of the nervous system to the brain which we interpret after it registers as pain.
 The different painkilling medication works in different ways with the body to help it minimize the pain it is registering.
-NSAIDs (Non-Steroidal Anti Inflammatory Drugs) such as over the counter aspirin, ibuprofen and things of that nature, work by blocking a pain-producing enzyme our bodies make.
+NSAIDs (Non-Steroidal Anti Inflammatory Drugs) such as over-the-counter aspirin, ibuprofen, and things of that nature, work by blocking a pain-producing enzyme our bodies make.
 Other NSAIDs like Paracetamol acts directly with the brain to block the pain-causing chemicals called prostaglandins.

-Prescription medications particularly opioids which are used for pain can be highly addictive and have to be used with the strictest medical supervision.
+Prescription medications particularly opioids that are used for pain can be highly addictive and have to be used with the strictest medical supervision.
 Primarily taken as a pill or oral suspension, they can also be crushed and then powder snorted or injected.

 Opioids also if not used properly can be overdosed and can cause death.
 How they work in the body is to attach themselves to specific proteins in the body called opioid receptors which are found in the brain, spinal cord, and gastrointestinal tract.
 When they attach to the opioid receptors it changes the way a person perceives pain.
 This type of medication also affects the part of the brain with which we perceive pleasure.
 Many people become addicted to this reason because it induces a state of euphoria.
 It can suppress breathing which is one of the causes of death from this type of drug.